cwbaker/forge/docs/reference/path-functions.md

 function initial( path )
 ~~~

-Convert `path` into a directory relative to the directory that the forge was invoked from.
-If `path` is omitted then the initial directory is returned.
+Convert a path into an absolute path relative to the directory that Forge was started from.

+If the optional `path` parameter is omitted then the initial directory is returned.
+If `path` already specifies an absolute directory then it is returned unchanged.

+**Parameters:**

+- `path` the relative path to make absolute relative to the initial directory

+**Returns:**

+The relative path `path` expressed as an absolute path relative to the initial directory.

 ### is_absolute